 Language: The course is thaught in English, which is the main language of this program (see FAQ).
 Knowledge of Portuguese and Spanish are only optional.

-Schedule: 1st semester – After Work (1 to 2 days a week), between 18h and 22h.
+Schedule: 1st semester – Normal classes work in an after work schedule (1 to 2 days a week), between 18h and 22h – however, several activities and sessions take place beyond this schedule.
 The specific days of each unit is divulged at the begging of each semester.

-Calendar: From February 2019 to June 2019 at Lisbon, June and July are dedicated for final assignments; From September 2019 to January 2020 at Barcelona.
+Calendar: From February 2019 to May 2019 at Lisbon, June is dedicated for final assignments; From September 2019 to January 2020 at Barcelona.

 The online application process is now open in this link.